Millions of O2, SoftBank customers hit by glitch

-Britain's Spanish-owned mobile phone operator O2 and Japan's SoftBank said Thursday that millions of customers were unable to use data due to a glitch.
+UK mobile phone operator O2 and Japan's SoftBank said Thursday that tens of millions of their customers were unable to use data due to a glitch with sofware made by Sweden's Ericsson.

-O2, a division of Spanish telecoms giant Telefonica, blamed a third-party supplier, while Sweden's Ericsson said it had identified an issue that affected a "limited" number of customers in "multiple" countries.

-"We're aware that our customers are unable to use data," an O2 spokesman told AFP.
+The outage wreaked havoc across Britain, with millions of drivers unable to use navigation apps and customers not having the option to use their phones to make in-store purchases.

+In London, electronic boards announcing the arrival times of buses went dark while Uber drivers complained of being unable to pick up new orders.

 O2, which has 25 million customers in Britain, also has another seven million people whose mobile providers "piggyback" its network.

-SoftBank added that its customers this morning had faced a near five-hour outage "caused by Ericsson-made software errors related to its packet switches, covering our customers nationwide".
+SoftBank added that its customers had faced a near five-hour outage "caused by Ericsson-made software errors related to its packet switches, covering our customers nationwide".

 The Japanese company also cited an Ericsson report that indicated that telecom carriers in 11 countries were hit.

-"Following network disturbances in a number of Ericsson's customer networks, Ericsson has taken immediate action to minimize impact and support the restoration of services," it said in a statement.

-"Ericsson has identified an issue in certain nodes in the core network resulting in network disturbances for a limited number of customers in multiple countries."
+"Ericsson has identified an issue in certain nodes in the core network resulting in network disturbances for a limited number of customers in multiple countries," the company said.

 The group's chief executive Borje Ekholm also issued an apology in the late afternoon.